 What Can Go Wrong With an Air Conditioning Unit’s Contactor?

-Contactors can burn out because of normal wear and tear and overheating.
+- Burn Out: Contactors can burn out because of normal wear and tear and overheating.
 When a contractor burns out, the component that it procures power to will not turn on.

-A contractor can get stuck while it’s down for numerous different reasons.
+- Stuck Down: A contractor can get stuck while it’s down for numerous different reasons.
 When this happens, electricity will continually flow through the contactor.
 Some air conditioning unit components might continuously operate even if the rest of the system is shut down.

-A contractor can get stuck while it’s up.
+- Stuck Up: A contractor can get stuck while it’s up.
 When this occurs, the parts connected to it will be starved of electricity and will not turn on when they have to.

-The best way to prevent such difficulties with your contactors is to schedule an annual ac repair Babylon or tune-up with Cool Air Designs.
+The best way to prevent such difficulties with your contactors is to schedule an annual AC repair Babylon or tune-up with Cool Air Designs.
 We’ll examine all of your air conditioning system’s electrical components during a tune-up, including the contractors.
 We will clear any dust accumulated on the contactors since your last inspection and supplant worn-out contractors when essential.